Mama June Weight Loss: Show Sets Ratings Records, But Marred In Controversy

 — Monsters and Critics (@monstersandcrit) February 25, 2017

-But that doesn’t mean that the Mama June weight loss comes without controversy.
+But that doesn’t mean the Mama June weight loss comes without controversy.
 According to Celebuzz, Mama June was accused of wearing a prosthetic “double chin” during the premiere of the show.

 Fans were quick to point out that her face was much thinner than it was during the Honey Boo Boo days, and therefore, the double chin had to be a fake.